Code-Institute-Submissions/dev-timm-space-ride/README.md

 - be the first to know about space travelling and other related topics or news.

 ### MVP
-For the first MVP version it was important to have an easy to navigate website which efficiently conveys key information.
+For the first MVP version it was important to have an easy-to-navigate website which efficiently conveys key information.
 Moreover, the travel registration process is in the form of an application instead of booking the flight immediately to ensure the safety of all passengers.
 For all of those that aren't ready to book a flight with SPACE R1DE yet there is a newsletter subscription option which helps both website visitors and the company to stay in touch.
 In addition, there are reviews from previous customers sharing their experience with SPACE R1DE to encourage website visitors towards the application process.

 ## Design Decisions